To say the fitness ecommerce industry is pumping would be an understatement.

 - Using customer data helps inform decisions

-- Unifying O2O strategies helps solidify connections
+- Unifying O2O strategies, which helps solidify connections

 The adage of thinking outside the box (or in this case, thinking outside the gym) isn’t dead just yet.